syang-lab/homepage/_pages/about.md

   - /about/
   - /about.html
 ---
+## About Me
+I earned my PhD in Materials Science and a Master's degree in Computer Science from Duke University in 2022.
+During my doctoral studies, I specialized in conducting simulations on supercomputers to explore various material properties.
+My Master's program focused on machine learning, deep learning, and natural language processing techniques.
+This dual expertise equips me with a strong foundation in both theoretical research and practical applications across interdisciplinary domains.

+In addition to my academic background, I've gained practical experience in VQGAN, diffuse models and natural language processing projects.
+Currently, I'm in the process of writing a comprehensive blog post on diffuse models, delving into the underlying physics and mathematics behind them.

 ## Projects
 * Implemented Layered Rendering Diffusion Model for Zero-Shot Guided Image Synthesis [Colab LRDiff](https://colab.research.google.com/drive/1KcNvrjh7k5G4FFbzeMfdGruA-o0Y4XZB)